No handshakes: Philippine presidency hopefuls open campaigns

 Despite Marcos Jr.’s lead in opinion polls, analysts say it’s too early to predict the election outcome given often-unpredictable shifts in the volatile Philippine politics.
 “The surveys are just a snapshot,” said Jean Franco, a professor at the University of the Philippines.

 A number of petitions seeking to disqualify Marcos Jr.’s candidacy, mostly filed by left-wing activists, remain pending in the Commission on Elections, with most citing his 1995 tax conviction and alleged falsehoods in his candidacy papers.
-One petition has been dismissed.
+Three petitions have been dismissed and four others remain pending.

 A pending petition argues his tax conviction was an offense that involved “moral turpitude,” which would bar a candidate from holding public office.
 Former commissioner Rowena Guanzon disclosed last month that she voted to disqualify him in the case, but her retirement last week invalidated her vote.